ERS-HCL/angular5-social-Login/README.md

     - ng serve

-## Below are the steps for who want to write by own
+## Below are the steps for who want to build step by step

 ### Install via npm